LOOKING FOR PLATFORM V2011101 GUIDES?If you’re using Platform API v2011101, see Legacy Guides.

 statements | 1.
 List Statements by Member or Read Statement by Member 2.
 (Optional) Download Statement PDF |

 transaction_history | 1.
-List Accounts by Member, Read Account, or another GET accounts endpoint and save the resulting guid 2.
+List Member Accounts, Read Account, or another GET accounts endpoint and save the resulting guid 2.
 Use the guid from the previous response in List Transactions by Account |

 investments | List Holdings by Member, List Holdings by User, List Holdings by Account, or Read Holding |